Life in North Korea

 We stopped at a small factory in one of the cities to see the ‘great industriousness’ of the North Korean people.
 It was a water bottling plant and was staffed exclusively by women.
 Clean and basic, it seemed effective but had a lot less automation than you would expect in 2011 (and you have to assume this was one of the better factories if tourists were allowed to see it).

-North Korean poverty and torture?
+Poverty and torture?

 Stories from citizens who have escaped North Korea paint a picture of daily life as full of back-breaking work, with so little food that they scavenge in the bush, and with the constant fear of retribution from the government if they step out of line or dare question the conditions.
 With our tour guide minders controlling our accessibility, we certainly didn’t see anything along those lines.
 But, at the same time, you never got the sense that people were particularly joyous.
 There was rarely laughter on the street or spirited conversation between friends that you would expect in a normal country.
 To my eyes it seemed as though people were resigned to monotonous daily lives and were simply going through the motions because it was easier than challenging the situation.